cisco-open/terraform-provider-appd/docs/resources/access_client_app.md

 ### Optional

 - `revoke_now` (Boolean) Revokes all the rotated client secrets of the specified client.
+Defaults to false.
 - `revoke_previous_secret_in` (String) Time duration of how long the previous secret should be active for.
 Acceptable values are `NOW`, `1D`, `3D`, `7D` and `30D`.
 Must be set when rotating a secret with rotate_secret.
 - `rotate_secret` (Boolean) Rotates the client secret of the specified service client.
+Defaults to false.

 ### Read-Only